 Course Number and Title: EDC 260 Educational Psychology

 This course focuses on the developmental concerns of adolescents and how these issues may influence the adolescent learner in formal and informal learning situations.
 Academic motivation, interpersonal relationships, and teacher expectations are studied.
-Ten hours of observation in a designated secondary school setting are required.

 - Summarize the developmental issues of adolescents and their effects on learning.
 (CCC 1, 2, 5; PGC: MSE 3; SPC 4)